hackthenorth/hackthenorth2018-workshops/Ideation.md

 **Workshop Goals:**
 - Get familiar with the process and concept of innovation
 - Understand the development and identification of ideas
-- Build skills such as creativity, teamwork and communication
+- Build skills such as creativity, teamwork, and communication
 - Get hands on experience using the entrepreneurial mindset to identify and attempt to solve a problem

 **Description:**